Asiye Aslıhan Avan and Hayati Filik* Pages 528 - 534 ( 7 )

 Dopamine, cloud point extraction, spectrophotometry, food, urine, pharmaceutical, analysis.

-Istanbul University, Faculty of Engineering, Department of Chemistry, 34320 Avcılar, Istanbul, Istanbul University, Faculty of Engineering, Department of Chemistry, 34320 Avcılar, Istanbul
+Department of Chemistry, Faculty of Engineering, Istanbul University, 34320 Avcılar, Istanbul, Department of Chemistry, Faculty of Engineering, Istanbul University, 34320 Avcılar, Istanbul